 Sixt is the obvious choice for car rental in Austria, with branches in the major cities, busiest airports and top tourist destinations.
 When you rent a car in Austria with Sixt, you can be sure of a top quality rental vehicle from our premium fleet and with so many branches to choose from, accessing the perfect vehicle for your visit couldn't be easier.
-To ensure you make the most of your Austrian visit, read on for useful driving tips, information on attractions and details of how to secure better car rental deals in Austria.

 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders